 As retraining a subtree is time-consuming, we place a tag on $u$, denoting it needs a reconstruction (Algorithm \ref{alg:lzy}: line: 8-9).
-When another sample addition/deletion request reaches the tagged $u$ later, it just simply ends here (Algorithm \ref{alg:lzy}: line 7) since the will-be-happening reconstruction would cover this request as retraining is the most effective unlearning method.
-But when a querying request meets a tag, we need to lead it to a leaf so that a prediction can be made (observation (3)).
-As we do not retrain the subtree, recall that observation (2) states that the query only observes a path in the tree, so the minimum effect to fulfill this query is to reconstruct the tree path that connects $u$ and a leaf, instead of the entire subtree $u$.
+When another sample addition/removal request reaches the tagged $u$ later, it just simply ends there (Algorithm \ref{alg:lzy}: line 7) since the will-be-happening reconstruction would cover this request as retraining is the most effective unlearning method.
+But when a querying request meets a tag, we need to lead it to a leaf for an accurate prediction (observation (3)).
+As we do not retrain the subtree, and recall that observation (2) states that the query only observes a path in the tree, so the minimum effect to fulfill this query is to reconstruct the tree path that connects $u$ and a leaf, instead of the entire subtree $u$.
 To make this happen, we find the best split of $u$ and grow the left and right child.
 Then, we clear the tag on $u$ since it has been split and push down the tags to both of its children, indicating further splitting on them is needed (Algorithm \ref{alg:lzy}: line 26-27).
 As depicted in Fig.~\ref{fig:example} right side, the desired path reveals when the recursive pushing-down process reaches a leaf.

-To summarize, within a node, only queries activate node reconstruction, and between two queries that visit this node, $\lzy$ automatically batch all reconstructions into one and saves plenty of computational efforts.
-From the tree's perspective, $\lzy$ replaces the subtree retraining by amortizing it into path constructions in queries so that the latency for responding to a request is reduced.
-Unlike $\occ(q)$'s reducing work across trees and believing in ensemble, $\lzy$ relies on tree structures, dismantling requests into smaller parts and digesting them through time.
+To summarize, only queries activate node reconstruction within a node, and $\lzy$ automatically batches all node reconstructions between two visiting queries, saving plenty of computational efforts.
+From the tree's perspective, $\lzy$ replaces the subtree retraining by amortizing it into path constructions in queries so that the latency for responding to modification requests is reduced.
+Unlike $\occ(q)$, which takes advantage of ensemble and brings less workload to each tree, $\lzy$ relies on tree structures, dismantling requests into smaller parts and handling these parts in batches for smaller workload.